richgel999/fpng/README.md

 - 4/20/2023: I upgraded lodepng, stb_image, and qoi to the latest versions.
 I also added pvpngreader.cpp/.h for benchmarking, which uses miniz internally for decompression.
 The relative encoding/decoding performance of QOI vs. PNG in general seems quite dependent on the C/C++ compiler you use.

+pvpngreader.cpp relies on miniz.h for zlib decompression.
+It's been fuzzed using zzuf and is used in the [Basis Universal repo](https://github.com/binomialLLC/basis_universal) for PNG reading.

 lodepng v20230410 fetched 4/20/2023

 stb_image.h v2.28 fetched 4/20/2023